-- 1. Park the machine on a level surface and disengage the blade-control switch. - 2.
-Move the motion-control levers outward to the PARK position, shut off the engine, and wait for all moving parts to stop before leaving the operating position. - 3.
-Locate the bypass levers on the frame on both sides of the engine.

-4. Move the bypass levers forward through the key hole and down to lock them in place (Figure 22).

-Note: Do this for each lever.
+- 1. Park the machine on a level surface and disengage the blade control switch. - 2.
+Move the motion-control levers outward to park position, stop the engine, and wait for all moving parts to stop before leaving the operating position. - 3.
+Locate the bypass levers on the frame on both sides of the engine. - Move the bypass levers forward through the key hole 4. and down to lock them in place as shown in Figure 22.
+Ensure this is done for each lever.

-Move the motion-control levers inward to the NEUTRAL position and turn the ignition key to the RUN position.

-Note: Do not start the machine.
+5. Move the motion-control levers inward to the neutral position and turn the ignition key to the run position.
+Do not start the machine.